Ajayjani8008/easy-pdf/storage/stucture document/TOOL_DEVELOPMENT_GUIDE.md

 6. **Logging**: Use `$this->log()` in converters for debugging
 7. **Validation**: BasePdfConverter handles PDF validation automatically
 8. **State Reset**: Always implement state reset when new files are uploaded (see Split PDF case study)
+9. **Re-conversion Pattern**: For tools with settings (like JPG to PDF), allow re-conversion after download by resetting conversion state but keeping settings (see JPG to PDF case study)
+10. **Settings Persistence**: When resetting conversion state, preserve user settings so they can adjust and convert again

 ---